 I make sure that my a lot of my best travel beauty essentials have SPF already in them.

 I’m all about multitasking any way that I can!

-Please don’t let fear have you throwing your whole travel bucket list away.
+Please don’t let fear of getting sick while away from home have you throwing your whole travel bucket list away.

 When it comes down to it, a lot of how to stay healthy while traveling comes down to being proactive, staying informed and honestly common sense.

 Do your research about the location you want to visit and take simple precautions to safeguard the welfare of you and your family, whether you are traveling near or far.